schmidt1024/Blank-Bootstrap-Edition/README.md

     npm install

-Run Gulp to lint, build and minify.
+Run Gulp for build and minify.

     gulp watch